platonics-delft/platonics_robot_teaching/README.md

 - \lfdExecuteSequence: Execute a sequence of recordings
 - \lfdExecuteSkill: Execute a skill which can contain multiple sequences or other skills

-## Recording

-During recording you can give certain flags to the robot by using the buttons on the robot.
-The flags are:
-- 'Up': Pause
-- 'Down': Spiraling
-- 'Right': Offset compenestation
-- 'Checkmark': Camera Feedback
-- 'Cross': Stop recording
-- 'Circle': Gripper Toggle